 Like counselors, they use talk therapy to get to the root of your problems and resolve them.
 Cognitive behavioral therapy is one of the most widely-used techniques used to delve into your past to look for solutions to current issues.

 Therapists tend to focus more on human behavior and research than counselors do, but this varies from therapist to therapist.
+They may also consider medical solutions like prescribing propranolol for anxiety.

 It’s important to keep exploring your therapy options until you find an approach that works for you.